yashhhhh1/Js-12/small-project/readme.md

 add small projects
-# feneel is going to add projects in this folder
+# yash and feneel is going to add projects in this folder